matomo-org/matomo/tests/README.txt

 Piwik tests use the Simpletest Unit Testing framework.

+piwik.js is unit tested and you can run tests in piwik/tests/javascript/

 If you want to help, we are always looking to improve the Piwik code coverage!
 Please contact us at hello@piwik.org